Info for

 If you are a novice or experienced critical care nurse or interested in working in the critical care unit, this program offers flexible learning and certification.

 A measurement of your knowledge and competency will occur throughout each e-learning course.
-Following successful completion of six online courses, you will complete the 39-hour simulation component of the program.
+Following successful completion of six online critical care courses, you will complete the 39-hour simulation component of the program.
+This intensive simulation experience is a valuable element of nursing programs in Ontario, allowing you to develop critical thinking and technical skills in a controlled environment before entering the clinical setting.

 The Simulation course takes place at Durham College or one of its partner sites.
-This course provides an opportunity to apply the theoretical knowledge to integrated case-based scenarios facilitated by an experienced inter-professional team of instructors.
+This critical care course provides an opportunity to apply the theoretical knowledge to integrated case-based scenarios facilitated by an experienced inter-professional team of instructors.
+The simulation component employs high-fidelity mannequins and authentic equipment to replicate the complex care environments found in actual critical care units, preparing you for real-world patient management.

 Digital Health Canada